tehdlee/Effitaint/README.md

 ## Usage
 EffiTaint can be integrated into your Java projects to analyze taint flows.
 Follow these steps to use EffiTaint:

-1. Configure the sources and sinks in the configuration files.
+1. Configure the sources and sinks in the configuration files.We recommend using the configuration file (.yml) suggested by Tai-e to configure sources, sinks, and a series of other settings.
+You can refer to the examples provided in the `config/common` directory for more details.
-2. Run the analysis with the provided scripts or integrate EffiTaint into your CI/CD pipeline.
+2. Run the analysis with the provided scripts.Set the command line parameter as follows:

+    ```bash
+    --options-file=config/common/XXX.yml

 3. View the analysis reports generated in the output directory.

+### Integration and Usage of Jasmine Analysis

+1. Jasmine module is included by default.
+If not needed, you can remove it in the configuration file.
+2. To integrate Jasmine framework, simply add the following code:

+   **Import the following package:**

+    ```java
+    import jasmine.analysis.CreateEdge;
+    ```

+   **Then, insert the following code in the `build()` of `SootWordBuilder.java`:**

+    ```java
+    CreateEdge edge = new CreateEdge();
+    String path = System.getProperty("user.dir") + File.separator + "src/main/resources/config.properties";
+    edge.initCallGraph(path);
+    ```

 ## Benchmarks
 EffiTaint has been tested on the SecuriBench Micro suite, showing superior performance compared to FlowDroid and Tai-e: